Deneir/deneir/README.md

 * define how the application will be deployed and used
 * spotless commit message history (we could use the angular commit convention cf. https://gist.github.com/stephenparish/9941e89d80e2bc58a153 )
 * describe interfaces and provide mocks

+# Documentation

+- You can change the settings in `config.json.dist`.
+If this file is changed, you need to update the config in the deploy config.